koss-null/FuncFrog/README.md

 ## Is this package stable?

-In short: not yet.
-However, for each release I manually test everything that has been modified since the previous release, and I have a growing set of unit tests.
-While it may not be suitable for use in production environments, it should be stable enough for use in pet projects.
-I will provide more convincing quality guarantees and benchmarks with the v1.0.0 release.
+Yes it funally is since v0.9.0!
+All listed functionality is fully covered by unit-tests (`pkg/pipe/test/coverage_test.go`).
+Functionality marked as TBD will be implemented as it described in the README and supplied covered by unit-tests to be delivered stable.
+If there will be any method signature changes, the major version will be incremented.

 ## Contributions

-I am currently accepting any well-written tests.
-You are welcome to use any frameworks you prefer.
-Bug fixes are also welcome.
-I plan to do some refactoring in the future, so please communicate with the owner before implementing any new features to ensure that they will be accepted.
+I will accept any pr's with the functionality marked as TBD.
+Also I will accept any sane unit-tests.
+Bugfixes.
+You are welcome to create any issues.

 ## What's next?

 I hope to provide some roadmap of the project soon.
-Also I am going to craft some unit-tests and may be set up github pipelines eventually.
 Feel free to fork, inspire and use!
-I will try to supply all version tags by some manual testing and quality control at least.

 ## Supported functions list